APEX-AI/Docs/technical-whitepaper.md

 _Diagram D_

 ## AIX - The APEX Influencer Exchange

+The Apex Influencer Exchange (AIX) is a data-driven marketplace on the Blockchain that allows brands and influencers to interact to conceive and execute influencer marketing programs, establish fair and transparent value metrics, exchange that value using a unique token, and provide unbiased attribution and effectiveness measures.

 AIX is a full implementation of the APEX protocols.
 AIX also creates the foundation for the language-base used to describe all the model clusters available throughout the APEX ecosystem.

-The Apex Influencer Exchange (AIX) is a Dapp that allows for the conception and execution of influencer messaging programs, complete with establish fair & transparent value metrics that provide unbiased and comprehensive attribution.

 AIX is queryable and accessible through web services in a variety of ways.
 Specifically, you can purchase influence with AIT’s through a deep network of influencers in a broad array of categories.

 Purchasers and influencers have profiles that are ranked and scored.